117/repeat/README.md

-# loop
+# repeat

 ![](https://badgen.net/npm/v/repeat?color=grey)
 ![](https://badgen.net/npm/dw/repeat)
 ![](https://badgen.net/packagephobia/install/repeat?color=055ff3)
 ![](https://badgen.net/badge/code%20style/prettier/ff51bc)

-> > **NOTE TO USERS OF Repeat.js**
+> **NOTE TO USERS OF Repeat.js**
-> > I plan to make this new version isomorphic, in addition to supporting the same scheduling features.
+> I plan to make this new version isomorphic, in addition to supporting the same scheduling features.
-> > But for now you can use the previous version if you need it here: `npm install repeat@0.0.6`
+> But for now you can use the previous version if you need it here: `npm install repeat@0.0.6`

 ### install